 SOCIAL & COMPETITIVE DANCING

 While the local community is mainly social based, WCS also gives dancers an opportunity to compete in national and global competitions, often in a "Jack and Jill" style format.
 Competitors dance with randomly-selected partners and music to create an improvised dance.
-Evan teaches local classes in such a way to set up dancers for success in a social and competitive environment.
+Evan teaches local classes in such a way to set up dancers for success in both social and competitive environments.

-Check out the below videos of improvised dances that won 1st place at recent competitions!
+Check out the below videos of improvised dances that won 1st place at different competitions!